Thailand - Food Page 3

 Another survey among adults indicated that children are losing their role models when it comes to eating a good diet.
 In the survey, 71% of adults said they ate instant noodles every day and 54% admitted to eating junk food every day.
 Only 47% made an effort to eat vegetables with their meals.

-What is crazy is that no additional time or effort is required to eat healthy, nutritious Thai food.
+No additional time or effort is required to eat healthy, nutritious Thai food.
 Small restaurants (which exist everywhere) will freshly prepare servings of rice or noodles with vegetables in the same time it takes to get a Big Mac and the cost will be significantly cheaper.

 A burger or a pizza occasionally is fine but not every day, or even every week.
 One day Thailand might wake up to the fact that their current love affair with Western culture was a huge mistake but by that time the damage will have been done.